yunuscanunal/gaih-YunuscanUnal_ML_repo/README.md

 **Note:** Your homeworks can be formats like ".ipynb" and ".py". **Not ".txt" files!!** Make sure that your codes works.

 ## My Project
-This project is about learning and practicing in Machine Learning.
-This project done for being a Top Learner in Global AI Communit.
+This project is for learning and practicing about Machine Learning.
+This project done for being a one of Top Learner in Global AI Community.

 In this project, I used some python libraries...